-If you're passionate about helping others to maintain or return to peak activity and life-participation, check out NIU's experiential and research-informed program in Athletic Training.
-You'll become a highly skilled health professional – a certified athletic trainer – who collaborates with physicians, coaches, parents and others.
+If you're passionate about helping others maintain or return to peak activity and life-participation, check out NIU's experiential and research-informed Athletic Training program.
+As a highly skilled health care professional, a certified athletic trainer collaborates with physicians, coaches, parents and others.
 You will prevent, evaluate and diagnose medical conditions that include impairment, functional limitations and disability.
-The B.S. in Athletic Training reflects the requirements of the Commission on Accreditation of Athletic Training Education; if you want to sit for the Board of Certification examination, you must complete this emphasis.
-All students who wish to practice as certified athletic trainers must pass the Board of Certification Exam.
+Our B.S. in Athletic Training is nationally recognized and our program reflects the requirements of the Commission on Accreditation of Athletic Training Education (CAATE).
+All students who wish to practice as certified athletic trainers must complete an accredited program and pass the Board of Certification Exam.

 The NIU College of Education embeds diverse, real-world learning opportunities in its programs, including Athletic Training.

 - You can practice your skills at Chicago Marathon and the Special Olympics.

 - We also send to students to practice in high schools, universities, hospitals and clinics, and with amateur and professional sports Chicago professional teams such as the Bears, Cubs, Sky, Bandits and Rush.